Scobie Malone (film): Production

+Jon Cleary's novel Helga's Web was his second featuring the detective Scobie Malone.
+The first, The High Commissioner, had been turned into a 1968 British-American film starring Rod Taylor as Malone.

-The film rights to the novel were originally purchased by Brian Chirlian and John Shore, who hired Cleary to do the screenplay.
-Casey Robinson, a famous Hollywood screenwriter who had retired to Sydney three years earlier with his Australian wife, then became involved as producer.
-He did not like Cleary's adaptation and elected to do it himself in collaboration with another writer.
-Some key changes were made from the book, notably turning Scobie Malone into a womaniser who lives in a singles-only apartment block and has sex with a large number of women, including air hostesses whose name he can't remember.
+The film rights to Helga's Web were originally purchased by Brian Chirlian and John Shore, who hired Cleary to write a screenplay.
+Casey Robinson, a famous Hollywood screenwriter who had retired to Sydney three years earlier with his Australian wife Joan, then became involved as producer.
+He did not like Cleary's adaptation and elected to write the script himself in collaboration with another writer.
+Some key changes were made from the book - notably turning Scobie Malone into a womaniser who lives in a singles-only apartment block and has sex with a large number of women, including air hostesses whose name he can't remember.